 After a cooked buffet lunch on one of the tropical islands, go “down below” and snorkel the warm waters of the South China Sea.Explore one, or several of the enchanting snorkelling sites found within the marine park.
 Swim alongside colourful marine-life, butterfly fish, parrot fish, cardinals and snappers.
 Relax, snorkel and free at leisure until your transfer across to the mainland marina at around 16.00 hrs, arriving back at your hotel around 16.30 hrs. [includes Breakfast, Lunch and snorkelling equipment] Day 14 At leisure until your transfer to the airport for your flight to your next destination [Breakfast included] Prices:

 |Tour Code||Itinerary||Duration||Inclusions||Joining Point||1 person||2 people||3 people|

 |BTS14||The Best of Borneo||14 days/13 nights||Transfers, Accommodation, internal flights, meals indicated||Kuching||$5,445||$3,400||$3,220|

+Prices per person in Australian Dollars and valid 01 April 2017 to 31 March 2018 (E.O.E.)
+Refer to General Booking Conditions Accommodation is based on hotels, resorts and lodges indicated in itinerary.
+Tour prices based on twin share or triple share (in the case of three people).
+Single supplement will apply if separate rooms are required.
 High Season Rates apply to some accommodation during Easter, July/August, December/January and Chinese New Year – please contact us for details.
-Photographs on this page are courtesy of Phil Youdale, Sarawak Tourism, and Albert Teo
+Photographs on this page are copyright to Phil Youdale, Sarawak Tourism, and Albert Teo